maflcko/b-c-gui-translations-review/reviews/sv.md

         <source>Need to specify a port with -whitebind: '%s'</source>
         <translation>Port måste anges med -whitelist: '%s'</translation>

 YES
-The source uses "-whitebind" but the translation incorrectly uses "-whitelist".
-The correct translation should keep the option name as "-whitebind".
+The translation uses "-whitelist" instead of the correct switch "-whitebind" as in the source.
+This is an erroneous translation that may mislead users.

 Correct translation:
 Port måste anges med -whitebind: '%s'
 ```
 </details>

+Number of issues: 22.